emonty/rkrizzle/doc/source/user/quickstart.rst

 encoding, and then set ``r.encoding``.
 This will let you use ``r.text`` with the correct encoding.

-Requests will also use custom encodings in the event that you need them.
+Rkrizzle will also use custom encodings in the event that you need them.
 If you have created your own encoding and registered it with the ``codecs`` module, you can simply use the codec name as the value of ``r.encoding`` and Requests will handle the decoding for you.